euank/ga__ows/README.md

 ### Why the name?

-It's a bun on "hangman" since the only word that fits into "Ga\_\_ows" is gallows.
-But I didn't feel like gallows humor was appropraite for the actual name, so it's left in a footnote.
+It's a pun on "hangman" since the only word that fits into "Ga\_\_ows" is gallows.
+But I didn't feel like gallows humor was appropriate for the actual name, so it's left in a footnote.

 This is effectively just playing the last turn of a hangman game, so a